aprilkrg/dental-spa/README.md

 export default App
 ```

 Once that's working, we need to check to see if we can get the parameters!
-In `Service.js`, import the `useParams` hook so we can get the id!
+In `Service.js`, pass props and import the `useParams` hook so we can get the id!

 **Service.js**
 ```javascript